 Business professionals with an MBA in Six Sigma have a number of career opportunities open to them in a wide range of industries, from manufacturing and engineering to operations and executive positions.
 SNHU's Six Sigma master's program enables you to develop a range of skills - strong analytical abilities, problem solving and an understanding of statistical tools, flexibility and interpersonal traits - and prepares you to play a key role in establishing process improvements in a variety of areas, including:

-Employees with a master's degree earn 20 percent more on average than those with only a bachelor's degree and almost 80 percent more than those without a degree, according to the U.S. Bureau of Labor Statistics.
 Salaries for those with an MBA in Six Sigma are considerable, especially for those with Six Sigma Black Belt certification.
-According to the U.S. Bureau of Labor Statistics, industrial production managers, for example, earned a median annual wage of $88,160 in 2012, with those in the pharmaceutical and medical engineering fields earning upward of $100,000.
+According to the U.S. Bureau of Labor Statistics, industrial production managers, for example, earned a median annual wage of $97,140 in 2016, with those in the chemical manufacturing industry earning median wages above $100,000.*

 The MBA in Six Sigma online program includes nine core MBA business courses and three Six Sigma courses.
 In the Six Sigma courses, you'll use Minitab and SPSS statistical design and analysis software.
 A free trial version of Minitab can be downloaded from the Internet.
 The QSO 510 text comes with the student edition of SPSS.
 The same disk can be used in the QSO 530: Applied Statistics for Managers class.